Who is this article for?

 Configure your test environment

 Exactly which production details you need to duplicate in your test environment depends on what you intend to test.
 The following describes some typical suggestions:

 Back up and protect your test environment's database as you do your production database.
 Backing up the database means you can recover your test authority server in the event of trouble or a test that goes bad.

 Authentication and authorization

 Every Code42 server has a built-in email server that is sufficient for most test purposes.
 You may, however, configure your Code42 server to send mail through some other email server.
 That is particularly advisable if your test environment has a large number of users.
-Define the email server in the Code42 administration console, at Settings > Server > Email.
+Define the email server in the Code42 console, at Settings > Server > Email.

 Backup settings—at system-wide and organization scales—govern backup frequency, retention, file selection, storage destinations, among other details.
 To make test and production environments match, you need to manually reproduce some backup settings at the test authority server.
-In the administration console:
+In the Code42 console: